demarches-simplifiees/git-sign-verifier/README.md

 ### GPG keyring

-The authorized keys are read from the default GPG keyring of the user running the program.
-Import trusted keys into this keyring with a minimum trust level of `3 (marginal)`.
+Authorized public keys are sourced from the `.gpg_authorized_keys` file within the repository.
+During execution, these keys are imported into the GPG keyring of the user running the program.
+This keyring must also contain the secret key used to sign the verification tag.
+The authorization of keys is based on the contents of this file at the commit referenced by the latest verification tag.

-If you want to use a specific gpg keyring for verifications, you can specify it with the `--gpgme-home-dir` option below.
+If you want to use a specific gpg keyring, you can specify it with the `--gpgme-home-dir` option below.

 ## Actions